HannoZ/MerriamWebster.NET/README.md

     }
 }
 ```
-For a fully working example on how to use the library and how to render the results, see the MerriamWebster.NET.Example project (based on the standard ASP.NET Core MVC template)
+For a fully working example on how to use the library and how to render the results, see the MerriamWebster.NET.Example demo project (based on the standard ASP.NET Core MVC template).
+The demo site is also available on https://merriam-webster-net-example.azurewebsites.net/ (it runs on free infrastructure which may take a minute to start up)

 ## A note on serialization/deserialization
 Serialization and deserialization only works with the Json.NET library.
 The System.Text.Json classes don't support deserialization of interfaces (for example the DefiningTexts property on the SenseBase class is a collection of IDefiningText).

 Serialization and deserialization has been tested with the following serializer settings:
 ``` C#
 private static readonly JsonSerializerSettings SerializerSettings = new JsonSerializerSettings()